mdp/JsPoker/README.md

 ## Introduction

-JsPoker is a automated poker competition, where your opponents are bots writen in Javascript.
+JsPoker is an automated poker competition, where your opponents are bots writen in Javascript.
-At the present moment they are each quite unintelligent/unimaginative.
+At the moment they are each quite unintelligent/unimaginative.
 The challenge is to write a competitor in JS that can handily beat them all over the course of 50 tournaments, each with a maximum of 500 hands.